Grade 11 - Commitment Year

 French 11 Advanced

 The prerequisites for this class are Advanced French 10 or a strong immersion background.
 This class may contain former immersion students and strong second language students.
-They will go well beyond the BC prescribed learning outcomes, especially in writing and grammatical understanding.
+They will go well beyond the BC curriculum, especially in writing and grammatical understanding.
+Students will be exposed to French in an engaging way through the storytelling method which will facilitate the genuine acquisition of the language.

 Listening, speaking, reading, and writing skills are emphasized, and supported by a sound grammatical preparation.
 This course is designed for the serious language student who aspires to communicate with a high level of fluency and mastery in Spanish and who wants to better understand the Spanish-speaking world.
 Students express preferences, give advice, describe activities, persuade, convince, ask and answer questions, express opinions, make predictions, and communicate precisely and concisely.
 This is done through a thematic approach.
 The topics studied are travel, health, the media, education, environment, current events and a variety of topics concerning society today.
-An historical and cultural look at Spain is also explored.
-The opportunity exists for superior students to challenge the Advanced Placement exam in May.
+An historical and cultural look at the Hispanic world is also explored.

 Mandarin Chinese 11 and 12